 If the input node has not been run, you can still configure your Filter node.
 In this case you must type in the name of the Field to filter on and then choose the data Type, before going on to choose an operator and specify a value.
 When the Filter node is executed, an error will be generated if this field does not exist, or exists as a different data type.
 Any rows in error will be highlighted in red in the filter criteria group table.

 To remove a row from the criteria grid, click the menu on the far right of the row that you want to remove and select Delete.

 Alternatively, select the Advanced tab if you wish to create more complex filter expressions that require parentheses and specific Boolean logic, such as:

 Match none in group 1 OR (Match all in group 2 ANDMatch any in group 3)

-If you have set your criteria using the basic filter grid, you can click the Advanced tab to view the underlying Script.
+If you have set your criteria using the basic filter grid, you can click the Advanced tab to view the underlying Python script.